chandler767/Cube-Fight/README.md

  <img src="https://www.pubnub.com/blog/wp-content/uploads/2018/10/image-blue-1024x768.jpg" alt="Owned Cube Fight Cube" width="300" align="center" />

-Each cube has the script "EyeSelection" as a component.
+Each cube has the script <a href="https://github.com/chandler767/Cube-Fight/blob/master/Cube-Fight/Assets/EyeSelection.cs" target="_blank" rel="noopener">"EyeSelection"</a> as a component.
 This script handles eye tracking and controller events.
 When the player looks directly at a cube and pulls the trigger a message is published to PubNub to inform other players of the ownership change.
 When the players receive a message the cube color is updated to reflect the current state of the cube.

 The tutorial *Create a Multiplayer Augmented Reality Game with Magic Leap (coming soon)* details how to build and run this project in full.